-- Tdap (Tetanus, diptheria, acellular pertussis): All children that are 11 years old and in 6th through 12th grades will need one (1) dose of Tdap.
+- Tdap (Tetanus, diptheria, acellular pertussis): All children that are 11 years old and in 7th through 12th grades will need one (1) dose of Tdap.

 - Polio: Four (4) doses.
 Three (3) doses acceptable if the last dose was received on or after the child's fourth birthday.
 Not required for students 18 years and older.

 - Measles/Mumps/Rubella (MMR): Two (2) doses.
 The measles vaccine must be administered at or after one year of age and separated by at least one month between doses.